-- The Top 5 Foundations for Pale or Translucent Skin
+- Best Foundation for Pale Skin

 Now, don’t get me wrong – there is a huge range of foundations for pale skin, in fact, we’re really quite fortunate in that respect.
 Deeper tones tend to suffer the most, having the least amount of options to choose from (until Fenty Beauty came along and shook the game up, well done RiRi).
 However, if you’re as pale as I am, you’ll probably find that even most brands’ ideas of fair are often a healthy looking tan for us pasty-faced gals, leaving you with that awful orange foundation line somewhere along your neck.